A Lesson in Gender Diversity

-Financial Officer Sharon McCollam, President eCommerce Mary Lou Kelley, and US Retail President Shari Ballard have architected the turnaround of Best Buy under the leadership of Chief Executive Officer Hubert Joly.
+The former Chief Financial Officer Sharon McCollam, former President eCommerce Mary Lou Kelley, and former US Retail President Shari Ballard together architected the turnaround of Best Buy under the leadership of Chief Executive Officer Hubert Joly.
 They serve as three shining examples of women leaders that saved the day by saving Best Buy — when turnarounds are not for the faint of heart.
 Fortune Magazine tells the story and it is a good read.

 According to Fortune Magazine,

 On the eve of its 50th anniversary, Best Buy—bogged down three years ago in mounting losses and management disarray—seems to be back on track.
 The largest consumer-electronics retailer in the world (No. 72 on the Fortune 500) and the only surviving U.S. nationwide chain, Best Buy has redesigned most of its 1,433 U.S. stores, put its retail employees through retraining boot camp, become a force in e-commerce, and excised $1 billion in annual costs.
 Earnings have beaten Wall Street’s expectations for 11 quarters in a row; since December 2012 its stock has roughly tripled.
 “Best Buy is one of the most impressive turnarounds in retail over the last decade,” says Scott Galloway, marketing professor at NYU Stern and founder of brand-research firm L2.”